riovarapin42456/publicrepo/README.md

-Algebraic notation is the standard method for recording chess moves, with each square on the board identified by a unique letter and number combination.
+Chess endgames refer to the final stage of a chess game, where only a few pieces remain on the board and strategic maneuvering becomes crucial.